pivotal/docs-tap/tanzu-build-service/dependencies.md

 Descriptors are only used if Tanzu Build Service is configured for automatic dependency updates.
 Descriptors are imported into Tanzu Build Service to update the entire cluster.

-There are two types of descriptor, `lite` and `full`. <!-- are these based on the full and lite dependencies? -->
+There are two types of descriptor, `lite` and `full`. <!-- are these based on the full and lite dependencies? they are separate but the do the same thing -- one for auto install and the other for not auto install -->
 The different descriptors can apply to different use cases and workload types.
 For the differences between the `lite` and `full` descriptors, see [Lite and full dependencies](#lite-vs-full).